 - Debtors Turnover ratio indicates the company's efficiency to collect its trade receivables.
-The debtor's turnover ratio has been increased from 3.77 at 31st March, 2021 to 5.05 as on 31st March, 2022. - Interest Coverage ratio is a financial ratio which determines how well company can pay interest on outstanding debts.
-The interest coverage ratio is 1.71 as on 31st March, 2022, this indicates interest payments on outstanding debts are completely covered by EBITDA and company is financial secured. - Current ratio is a useful test of short term debt paying ability of business.
-The current ratio as on 31st March, 2022 is 1.31, which indicates that company has sufficient short term funds for repaying short term liabilities. - Debt equity ratio is a financial ratio that compares company's total debts to total equity.
+The debtor's turnover ratio has been decreased from 5.05 at 31st March, 2022 to 4.37 as on 31st March, 2023. - Interest Coverage ratio is a financial ratio which determines how well company can pay interest on outstanding debts.
+The interest coverage ratio is 3.55 as on 31st March, 2023, this indicates interest payments on outstanding debts are completely covered by EBITDA and company is financial secured. - Current ratio is a useful test of short term debt paying ability of business.
+The current ratio as on 31st March, 2023 is 1.04, which indicates that company has sufficient short term funds for repaying short term liabilities. - Debt equity ratio is a financial ratio that compares company's total debts to total equity.
 A lower debt to equity ratio usually implies more financially stable business.
-Thus, a debt equity ratio of 1.14 as on 31st March, 2022 indicates that the company is financial stable. - Operating Margin ratio is a profitability ratio for measuring revenue left after all operational expense.
+Thus, a debt equity ratio of 1.06 as on 31st March, 2023 indicates that the company is financial stable. - Operating Margin ratio is a profitability ratio for measuring revenue left after all operational expense.
 It indicates the efficiency of the company in utilizing its resources.

-During the year the company has made profits and marked an operating margin of 9.88%

-- Net Profit margin indicates the net income made by the company with total sales achieved.
-During the year the company has made profits and marked an operating margin of 2.46% - Return on equity represents the total return on equity capital and shows the firm's ability to turn equity investments into profit.
-An ROE of 7.32% suggests that the company is efficient.
+This ratio has increased to 12.83% which is a positive sign of operational efficiency and effective cost management. - Net Profit margin indicates the net income made by the company with total sales achieved.
+During the year the company has made profits and marked a net profit margin of 6.10% which signifies strong overall profitability and efficient management of both operating and non-operating expenses. - Return on equity represents the total return on equity capital and shows the firm's ability to turn equity investments into profit.
+An ROE of 15.92% suggests that the company is using its shareholder's equity more efficiently to generate profits.